-After you read this guide, you’ll write a winning one which lands you that job interview.
+Once you’re done with this guide, you’ll write one that lands you that job interview instead.

 In this article, you’ll learn:

-- What to put in a cover letter to clinch that coveted open position.
+- What to include in a cover letter to snag that position you’ve been eyeing.

 - Key components and important sections you have to include in a successful cover letter.